-- Raising Revenue.
+Raising Revenue.
 The most obvious purpose of tax.
-We've laid out why the MMTers don't like this message, because they say it gets the order of things the wrong way round, but also we've explained that more tax revenues at the very least create the political space, and even the economic space, for more spending on schools, hospitals etc. - Redistribution.
+We've laid out why the MMTers don't like this message, because they say it gets the order of things the wrong way round, but also we've explained that more tax revenues at the very least create the political space, and even the economic space, for more spending on schools, hospitals etc.

+Redistribution.
 The tax system in itself is a fine tool for tackling economic (and political, gender, racial, and other) inequalities.
-And to be fair, most MMTers already accept the idea that a tax system should be structured to levy taxes in progressive ways. - Repricing.
-Taxing tobacco, alcohol and petroleum are effective ways to stop smoking and curb alcoholism, and tackle climate change.
-More broadly, the tax system can be used to encourage things we like, and discourage things we don't like.
-(MMTers don't reject this either.) - Representation.
-This is a crucial function of tax.
+And to be fair, most MMTers already accept the idea that a tax system should be structured to levy taxes in progressive ways.

+Repricing.
+Tax policy can also create incentives and disincentives to encourage or discourage desirable and undesirable things, like curbing smoking or alcoholism, tackling climate change, stimulating certain kinds of investment, discouraging excessive borrowing, curbing rent-seeking, and so on.
+(MMTers don't reject this either.)

+Representation.
+This is a crucial, and the most forgotten, function of tax.
 The central bargain at the heart of a fiscal system is reflected in the American colonists' slogan of "no taxation without representation."
 Citizens pay taxes as part of a grand social and democratic bargain, that government will be accountable to them in return.
 This has been shown empirically, and it's direct taxes that seem to be most effective in generating strong accountability.